 With SupportSystem, we highly encourage you to simply forward your external email inbox to an email address with your help desk subdomain (@yourcompany.supportsystem.com).
 We ship the software with 3 examples but you can create an unlimited number of addresses by putting anything before the “@” symbol of the subdomain.
-OR - if you would prefer- you can also set up the IMAP or POP settings to have your external email box fetched for emails to create tickets.
+Alternatively, you can enable IMAP or POP to have your external email box fetched into the helpdesk to create tickets.
 Both will work so it’s really up to you.

 You can also add the same external email address and configure the SMTP setting for your outgoing email to be consistent.
 You can easily do this by adding the preferred email address to the system and setting up the SMTP for that email.
 To do this, log into your staff control panel and go to Admin Panel > Emails > Add New Email.

-On the first tab, you can input the email address and the name you want the end users to see as whom the email is from.
-If you are adding a subdomain email, you can simply click “save changes” to add the new email.
+On this page, you can input the email address and the name you want the end users to see as whom the email is from.
+If you are adding a subdomain email, you can simply click Submit to add the new email.
 Optionally, configurations such as the Department the ticket will be routed to as well as assigning a Help Topic can be determined for this email address on this first page.

-If adding an external email to configure fetch and/or SMTP, you will need to click on the Remote Mailbox to add the credentials for that specific mailbox.
+If adding an external email to configure fetching, you will need to click on the Remote Mailbox tab to add the credentials for that specific mailbox.

-You can set up IMAP/POP by clicking Enable and filling in the information for the email address.
+You can configure IMAP/POP3 by filling in the information for the email address.

 Mail Folder: Allows you to define an (existing) mailbox from which the system will fetch from.